 Do-It-Yourself Interviewing Practice

-There are several ways to prepare for an interview at home without the help of a professional career counselor, coach, or a fee-based service.
-You can practice interviews all by yourself or recruit friends and family to assist you.
+There are several ways to prepare for an interview at home without the help of a professional career counselor, interview coach, or a fee-based service.
+You can also practice interviews all by yourself or recruit friends and family to assist you.

 If you're new to the workplace or haven't interviewed in a while, try to learn the format of the interview to avoid any surprises.
 If you understand how a job interview works, you can know what to expect.

 The simplest way to prepare is to create a list of common interview questions and answer each question out loud.
 The more you practice, the more you will be prepared to respond during an actual job interview.
 It's important to practice out loud so you can get used to verbalizing your answers and become more comfortable speaking.